 “This course was excellent practice in translating knowledge into action in the community and thinking about policy around sustainability.”

-GCSC graduate students and others have the opportunity to engage in a unique interdisciplinary course, “Global Changes and Society” (SUST 6000).
-Offered in the Spring, this project-based course offers an interdisciplinary introduction to research related to global changes and sustainability.
+GCSC graduate fellows and others have the opportunity to engage in a unique interdisciplinary course, “Global Changes and Society” (SUST 6000).
+Offered in the spring, this project-based course offers an interdisciplinary introduction to research related to global changes and sustainability.
 In this course, students from different disciplines Identify a theme or focus area, begin to learn the language and approaches of other disciplines around the theme, explore perspectives and approaches of different stakeholders, and develop a team project.